‘Big Beautiful Bill’ Update: What Is it & Did it Pass?

 Did the Senate Already Vote on the Big Beautiful Bill?

-Yes, the Senate released its updated version on June 27, but it still has to be approved by House Republicans before it can be passed.
+Yes, the Senate passed the bill on July 1, but it still has to be approved by House Republicans before it can be passed.
 It’s unclear when exactly the House will vote on the bill, but the vote is expected to happen in the next several days.

-Trump called the Senate’s passage a “great victory” in a Truth Social post.